supertokens/supertokens-auth-react/examples/with-multifactorauth-phone-chooser/README.md

 The demo uses the pre-built UI, but you can always build your own UI instead.

--   We do not need any extra configuration to enable account linking
--   To enable manual linking through a custom callback page, we add `getRedirectURL` to the configuration of the social login providers.
+-   We override `getRedirectionURL` to redirect to the phone chooser screen instead if we are redirecting to the phone otp screen
--   We add a custom page (`/link`) that will:
+-   We add a custom `/select-phone` page:
+    -   That redirects directly to the factor screen if the user has no phone number associated for initial setup
-    -   Get and show the login methods belonging to the current user
+    -   That auto-creates a code and redirects to the factor screen if the user has exactly one phone number associated
-    -   Show a password form (if available) that calls `/addPassword` to add an email+password login method to the current user.
+    -   That lists the phone numbers set up for the user and starts the MFA process if one is selected
+    -   Sets a custom `setLoginAttemptInfo` to make sure the override below can redirect back to the selection page
-    -   Show a phone number form (if available) that calls `/addPhoneNumber` to associate a phone number with the current user.
+-   Override `PasswordlessMFAOTPFooter_Override` to add a change phone number button if the user can select another phone number.
-    -   Show an "Add Google account" that start a login process through Google
--   We add a custom page (`/link/tpcallback/:thirdPartyId`) that will:
-    -   Call `/addThirdPartyUser` through a customized `ThirdPartyEmailPassword.thirdPartySignInAndUp` call
+-   Show a button on the Home screen that redirects users the the phone-based OTP setup screen

 ### On the backend

--   We enable account linking by initializing the recipe and providing a `shouldDoAutomaticAccountLinking` implementation
--   We add `/addPassword`, `/addPhoneNumber` and `/addThirdPartyUser` to enable manual linking from the frontend
--   We add `/userInfo` so the frontend can list/show the login methods belonging to the current user.
+-   We override `getMFARequirementsForAuth` to always require phone-based OTP.

 ## Author